-If the student does not agree with the outcome, they may submit an appeal, in writing, to the President of the College within five work days.
+If the student does not agree with the formal review outcome, they may submit an appeal, in writing, to the President of the College within seven (7) days.
 The President will review all documentation and may conduct further inquiries.

-- The student or student organization may not have an in-person meeting with the President during an appeal but the student can make their case in a written appeal.
-The President will have access to all prior documents related to the grievance. - The President shall render a decision within five work days after the appeal is submitted.
+The student can request a meeting with the College President in their written Appeal, but a meeting is not required.
+The President will have access to all prior documents related to the grievance and shall render a decision within fifteen (15) work days after the written appeal is submitted.
 The decision of the President shall be final.